nice-game-hints/nine-witches-family-disruption/part-05/index.md

 ---
-title: Part 5 - Invitations
+title: Part Five - Invitations
 ---

 You have to walk back to the ambush site.
 You can get to the ambush site from the west bridge.